Glidance Case Study

 Guiding Statement

-How might we build a research-driven app for blind and low vision users that builds user trust?
+How might we ensure a reliable app experience by involving blind and low vision users early and consistently throughout the design process?

 Wireframes